'Derby is now Beale's biggest game as Rangers boss'

 I think he might go with Danilo but he could just as easily pick Dessers again.
 And what about Lammers and Sima?

-There's lots of permutations and it's almost a bit experimental middle to front at the moment as Beale tries to find the right permutation to bring success.
+There are lots of permutations and it's almost a bit experimental middle to front at the moment as Beale tries to find the right permutation to bring success.

-He's not going to come under any pressure inside the club if he doesn't beat Celtic but, off the back of such a heavy defeat in Eindhoven, he would come in for a bit of flak if the lose.
+He's not going to come under any pressure inside the club if he doesn't beat Celtic but, off the back of such a heavy defeat in Eindhoven, he would come in for a bit of flak if they lose.

 What he doesn't want is more negativity and uncertainty surrounding his new signings.
 It's all about getting a reaction to the Champions League exit now.
 There is so much riding on it.